italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

     - Unique Identifier
     - Taxpayer identification number

-For legal person, the user attributes provided within the Italian PID are based on the eIDAS document, and the minimum dataset is listed below:
+For legal person, the user attributes provided within the Italian PID are based on the eIDAS document `EIDAS_SAML_ATTRIBUTE_PROFILE_1_4`_, and the minimum dataset is listed below:

     - LegalName
     - LegalPersonIdentifier